IhateCreatingUserNames2/AuraX/readme.md

 - It was not totally tested because i do not have good hardware nor budget.
 - The requeriments file may be missing libs,
 - Most of the Comments/Functions are in Portuguese My native Language.
 - This Project is based on the Dynamic Vector Steering: The Neuro-Symbolic Convergence in Artificial Agency  : https://claude.ai/public/artifacts/7efcd0d1-3548-4403-8612-a3a5031eb7ea
+- AuraX is an Evolution of AuraCEAF: https://github.com/IhateCreatingUserNames2/Aura_AI_Agents and share many of its core modules
+- read the geometry of persona for soul engine understanding: https://github.com/IhateCreatingUserNames2/GeometryPersona
+- It is based on Geometric Gating: https://github.com/IhateCreatingUserNames2/GeometricGating/blob/main/dst_revised_paper%20(2).md https://github.com/IhateCreatingUserNames2/DimensionalSeparation (this abstract contains some mistakes which i will fix someday, but the 'concept' is valid)